What is HIV?

 is the final stage

-According to the , one way AIDS develops is when CD4 levels decrease below 200 cells per cubic milliliter of blood (mm3).
+According to the , CD4 levels give one indication that HIV has progressed to its final stage.
+CD4 levels decreasing below 200 cells per cubic millimeter (mm3) of blood is considered a sign of AIDS.
 A normal range is considered 500 to 1,600 cells/mm3.

 AIDS can be diagnosed with a blood test to measure CD4.
 Sometimes it’s also determined simply by a person’s overall health.
-In particular, someone having an infection that’s rare in people with a normal immune system may indicate that they have AIDS.
+In particular, an infection that’s rare in people who don’t have HIV may indicate AIDS.
 Symptoms of AIDS include: